 Even Evil Has Standards: While Baba Yaga loves dark magic and is certainly plenty evil herself, Bonehead remarks in conversation that the Cult trying to summon a Dark One into the world is too evil even for her.

 Katrina could easily have mind-controlled the Hero into helping her from the start, however it's only after he angers her by rescuing Tanya and returning her to her rightful parents that she takes an active hand and forces him to assist her with a geas.
 She specifically tells Ad Avis, who objects to her letting the Hero go about freely, that she doesn't want him to be a puppet, but to help and love her by his own free will.
 Furthermore, when Ad Avis attacks the Hero in the climax Katrina steps in to defend him and attacks Ad Avis in turn.
-It's really saying something about Ad Avis that the one who's seeking to release a friggen' Eldritch Abomination into the world is the one with standards.
+It's really saying something about Ad Avis that the one who's seeking to release an Eldritch Abomination into the world is the one with standards.
+Of course, that has to do with the fact that Katrina really isn't considering the consequences of her actions'

 Freudian Excuse: Katrina's not a bad person, she's just really lonely.
 Just ignore the part where she'll doom the world by bringing forth an Eldritch Abomination to blanket the world in darkness to let vampires reign supreme.